Talking with the community

 Implementation and responsibility

-The NRAR’s stakeholder engagement strategy aims to inform, consult, involve, collaborate and empower the NRAR’s stakeholders.
+NRAR’s stakeholder engagement strategy aims to inform, consult, involve, collaborate and empower NRAR’s stakeholders.
 This fits with the guidelines developed by the International Association for Public Participation (IAP2).

-Read about stakeholder engagement with the Department of Industry – Water.
+Read about stakeholder engagement with the Department of Planning, Industry and Environment – Water.